By Nimfa L. Estrellado Quezon PPO Provincial Director Police Colonel Romulo Albacea addresses the media during a press conference on the inv...

 The operatives have apologized to the complainants and agreed to cooperate with investigators during the proceedings.
 A mediation meeting was also held at the PPO to address the issues raised by the family.

-The officers involved have not issued individual statements as of this writing, while authorities determine accountability and possible violations.
-Administrative and procedural findings are expected to guide the next course of action.
+The officers involved have not issued individual statements as of this writing while authorities determine accountability.
+Administrative findings are expected to guide the next course of action following the investigation.

-Family members reported distress following the incident, particularly “Lolo Roberto,” who was shaken and fearful after the entry into their home.
+Family members reported distress following the incident particularly “Lolo Roberto” who was shaken after the entry.
 Police said monitoring and security measures would be provided to ensure their safety and protection.

-The Quezon PPO said it remains committed to transparency and proper conduct in all field activities across the province.
+The Quezon PPO said it remains committed to transparency and proper conduct in all field operations.
 Appropriate action will be taken once the investigation is concluded and responsibilities are determined.

 No comments